Toparvion/toparvion.pro/content/en/post/2020/integraph/index.md

 ---
 title: "How to visualize a Spring Integration graph with Neo4j?"
-subtitle: "Building a bridge from Enterprise Java to graph databases"
+subtitle: "Building a bridge from enterprise Java to graph databases"
-summary: "Building a bridge from Enterprise Java world to graph databases world"
+summary: "Building a bridge from enterprise Java world to graph databases world"
 authors:
   - toparvion
 tags:
   - spring-integration
   - neo4j
+  - visualization
-  - spring-boot
+  - how-to
 categories:
   - Graphs
 date: 2020-04-29T07:49:05+07:00